Send-Decision API vs. Traditional Email Verification API

 What does a send-decision API return that a status-field verification API doesn't?

 A status-field API returns valid, invalid, catch-all, or unknown and leaves you to decide what to do.
-InboxPolicy returns one action, send, send_with_caution, review, retry_later, or avoid, plus a confidence score and the SMTP evidence behind it, so the send/skip decision is already made instead of left to your code.
+InboxPolicy returns one action, send, send_with_caution, review, retry_later, or avoid, plus a confidence score and normalized signals, so the send/skip decision is already made instead of left to your code.

 Am I billed again if I verify the same email twice?